Last updated on April 25th, 2023 at 05:32 pm

 Salad Ingredients

 Firm tofu.
 As we are frying the tofu, use organic firm tofu if you can get your hands on it.
 Medium tofu will work too but not silken tofu.
+We're not looking for a scramble here.

 Soba noodles.
 I love soba noodles and how quickly they cook.
 However, for a gluten-free salad, use rice, kelp or any gluten-free noodles you prefer.

 Zoodles!
 Zucchini cut into spirals is endlessly fun and refreshing.
 I have a spiraliser but if you don't, cut the zucchini as finely as you can.
-Or just buy the zoodles from your supermarket or whole foods store.
+Or just buy the zoodles ready-made from your supermarket or whole foods store.

 Cornstarch makes the tofu extra crispy when frying and it's naturally gluten-free.